 Advisories and Watches Issued for our Region:

-- Wind Chill Advisory: Western Pocahontas County from 1 AM until 11 AM on Sunday, 03/19.
+- Wind Chill Advisory: Western Pocahontas County until 11 AM this Sunday, 03/19.

-A cold front is expected to cross late this evening.
+A cold front crossed late Saturday night.
 With its crossing, temperatures are expected to drop thanks to the arrival of colder air.
-Temperatures will be in the teens for the lowlands and the near the single digits for the higher elevations.
+Temperatures will be in the teens for the lowlands and near the single digits for the higher elevations.
 Combined with the gusty winds, wind chill values will be in the negatives for the higher terrain.
 If you have to travel outside, make sure to cover any exposed skin from the elements.
 Also, if you have any outdoor pets, it would be best to bring them inside tonight.

 Sunday will start out cold and cloudy with many in the teens.
 However, high pressure will build in from the west and allow the clouds to slowly disperse.
 By the afternoon, mostly sunny skies can be expected with temperatures rounding out in the 30s.
 This nice end to the weekend will look to continue into the start of our next work week!